aotimme/gocsv/README.md

 ## Pipelining

-Because all of the subcommands (other than [stack](#stack)) support receiving a CSV from standard input, you can easily pipeline:
+Because all of the subcommands support receiving a CSV from standard input, you can easily pipeline:

 ```shell
 cat test-files/left-table.csv \